 Currently she is an Independent Director of CriteriaCaixa and Chairwoman of the Tax Compliance Committee of Cellnex.
-She is also professor for the Course of Specialisation for Female and Male Directors of Sagardoy Business and Law School, visiting professor of ESADE and regular conference speaker in specialised international events.
+She is also professor for the Course of Specialisation for Female and Male Directors of Sagardoy Business and Law School (module: "Auditing and Risk Committee", with particular emphasis on the area of financial and non-financial risk management), visiting professor of ESADE and regular conference speaker in specialised international events.
 She was appointed as Chairwoman of several arbitral commissions to resolve conflicts between tax authorities and is a member of the Legal Committee of Foment del Treball, of the Asociación Española de Directivos (AED) and of WDC.